ducanhnguyen/reinforcement-learning/README.md

 <img src="https://github.com/ducanhnguyen/reinforcement-learning/blob/master/img/tic_tac_toe.png" width="450">

 The result of this match will be used to train again.
-So, that is the meaning of the word 'reinforcement learning'.
-We player more, the machine will be more intelligent.
+That is the meaning of the word 'reinforcement learning'.
+When we playe more, the machine will be more intelligent.